amybuck/dellemc.os10/README.md

 - **os10_facts.py** — Collect facts from devices running Dell EMC SmartFabric OS10

 ### Ansible roles
 Roles facilitate provisioning of devices running Dell EMC SmartFabric OS10.
-These roles explain how to use SmartFabric OS10 and include os10_acl, os10_bgp, os10_vxlan, and so on.
+These roles explain how to use SmartFabric OS10 and include `os10_acl`, `os10_bgp`, `os10_vxlan`, and so on.
 The docs directory includes documentation for each role.

 ### Playbooks
 Sample playbooks are included for provisioning devices running Dell EMC SmartFabric OS10.

 ## Installation
-Use this command to install the latest version of OS10 collection from Ansible Galaxy:
+Use this command to install the latest version of OS10 collection from Ansible Galaxy.

     ansible-galaxy collection install dellemc.os10

 To install a specific version, a version range identifier must be specified.
-For example, to install the most recent version that is greater than or equal to 1.0.0 and less than 2.0.0:
+For example, to install the most recent version that is greater than or equal to 1.0.0 and less than 2.0.0.

     ansible-galaxy collection install 'dellemc.os10:>=1.0.0,<2.0.0'